THIS IS A RAPIDLY CHANGING SITUATION

 •Seek peer support to stay connected so you have people who understand your experiences and can help you problem solve.

 •Facilitate ways for you, your family members and friends to maintain social connections.
-This might include technological assistance or coordinating times with others to physically check in on vulnerable
+This might include technological assistance or coordinating times with others to physically check in on vulnerable individuals.

 •Call the COVID-19 Emotional Support Hotline at 1-844-863-9314 for mental health counseling.